Gilbert C. Walker

-Gilbert Carlton Walker (August 1, 1833 – May 11, 1885) was a United States political figure.
+Gilbert Carlton Walker (August 1, 1833 – May 11, 1885) was an American politician.
 He served as the 36th Governor of Virginia, first as a Republican provisional governor between 1869 and 1870, and again as a Democrat elected governor from 1870 to 1874.
 He was the last Republican governor of Virginia until Linwood Holton took office in 1970.

 Early and family life

 Walker was born in Binghamton, New York on August 1, 1833, the son of Sabinus Walker and Matilda (Galloway) Walker.
 Walker's parents separated when he was young, and his mother married Donald Grant of Chenango, New York.
 He attended academies in Delaware, New York and Binghamton, New York, then attended Williams College in Williamstown, Massachusetts from 1851 to 1852.

 In 1854, Walker received a Bachelor of Arts degree from Hamilton College in Clinton, New York.
 While in college, he became a member of the Sigma Phi fraternity, and he won the college's first prize for declamation during his junior year.
 He studied law with Judge Horace S. Griswold of Binghamton and was admitted to the bar in 1855.
 In 1857 he received his Master of Arts degree from Hamilton.